jfrog/jfrog-vscode-extension/README.md

 The extension offers two modes, **Local** and **CI**.
 The two modes can be toggled by pressing on their respective buttons that will appear next to the components tree.

 - The **Local** view displays information about the local code as it is being developed in VS Code.
-JFrog Xray continuously scans the project's dependencies locally, and the information is displayed in the **Local** view.
+JFrog Xray continuously scans the project's dependencies and source code locally.
+The information is displayed in the **Local** view.
 - The **CI** view allows the tracking of the code as it is built, tested and scanned by the CI server.
 It displays information about the status of the build and includes a link to the build log on the CI server.

 ## The Local View
 The local view of the extension adds JFrog Xray scanning of project dependencies to your VS Code IDE.
-It allows developers to view panels displaying vulnerability information about the components and their dependencies directly in their VS Code IDE.
+It allows developers to view panels displaying vulnerability information about their dependencies and source code in their VS Code IDE.
 With this information, a developer can make an informed decision on whether to use a component or not before it gets entrenched into the organization’s product.

 ### Supported Features